kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 passed in each CSI [SnapshotMetadata](#the-snapshotmetadata-service-api) service RPC call.

-- Backup applications must be granted access to view VolumeSnapshot objects.
+- Backup applications must be granted access to view VolumeSnapshot objects in the target namespaces.
 Presumably they already have such permission if they were the ones initiating the creation of the VolumeSnapshot objects.